-Sport makes an important contribution to the physical, psychological and emotional well-being of Canadians.
 The COVID-19 pandemic has had devastating effects on communities globally, leading to significant restrictions on all sectors of society, including sport.
 Resumption of sport can significantly contribute to the re-establishment of normality in Canadian society.

-Ontario Soccer in consultation with its sport partners Canada Soccer, the Canadian Sport Institute Ontario and the Ministry of Heritage, Sport, Tourism and Culture Industries, has developed for its membership this Return to Play Plan and Guide for Ontario.
+Ontario Soccer in consultation with its sport partners, Canada Soccer, the Canadian Sport Institute Ontario and the Ministry of Heritage, Sport, Tourism and Culture Industries, has developed for its membership this Return to Play Plan and Guide.

-Canada Soccer has reviewed and approved this document and is aligned with the Province of Ontario's amateur sport guidelines and protocols.
+Canada Soccer has reviewed this document and is aligned with the Government of Ontario's amateur sport guidelines and protocols.

-Based on current best Public Health evidence, and guidelines from Canada's Federal and Ontario's Provincial Government, Ontario Soccer has developed this Return to Play Guide in concert with specialists in sport and exercise medicine, infectious diseases and public health.
+Based on current Public Health research, guidelines from the Federal of Canada and Government of Ontario, Ontario Soccer has developed this Return to Play Guide in concert with specialists in sport and exercise medicine, infectious diseases and public health.

 The principles outlined in this document apply equally to recreational, competitive and high performance level soccer.
 The Return to Play plan is a timely tool for 'how' reintroduction of soccer activity will occur in a cautious and progressive manner, to optimise participant and community safety.
-Ontario Soccer and the Province of Ontario directives around public health and safety will determine decisions regarding the timing of this Return to Play Guide, three (3) phase process.
-The priority at all times must be to preserve public health, minimising the risk of community transmission.
+Ontario Soccer and the Government of Ontario directives as they relate to public health and safety will form the foundation of this Return to Play Guide, three (3) phase process.
+The priority at all times will be to preserve public health, while minimising the risk of community transmission.

-This document details the Return to Play Plan and Protocols for Ontario Soccer, targeted at the member Club and Ontario Registered Academy levels.
+This document details the Return to Play Plan and Protocols for Ontario Soccer's member Clubs and Academies.

 The Return to Play Plan will include multiple phases, recommendations, and guidelines for anyone participating in sanctioned soccer.
-We would like to stress that when we all return to play; soccer will look different than before the COVID-19 pandemic arrived, therefore we will not be able to jump right back into the game as normal.
-The multiple phases will have varying degrees of time between phases to ensure the highest level of safety precaution for everyone involved in the game.
+We would like to stress that when we all return to play; soccer will look different from pre COVID-19 pandemic times, therefore we will not be able to jump right back into the game as normal.
+The multiple phases will have varying degrees of time between phases to ensure the highest level of safety precautions for everyone involved in the game.

-This plans detail and recommendations are guidelines for member Clubs and Academies, administrators, coaches, match officials and anyone organizing sanctioned soccer activities within the Province of Ontario.
-The plan will provide technical resources in the form of sample sessions that fall within the recommendations and guidelines of Canada Soccer to support members that want to offer soccer activity; as well as recommendations and guidelines for coaches, match officials, players and parents.
+This plans detail and recommendations are guidelines for member Clubs and Academies, administrators, coaches, match officials and anyone organizing sanctioned soccer activities within the Province of

+Ontario.
+The plan will provide technical resources in the form of sample sessions, which fall within the recommendations and guidelines of Canada Soccer, to support members that want to offer soccer programming; as well as recommendations and guidelines for players and parents.

-With a situation that evolves daily and may differ by region, Ontario Soccer continues to follow the guidance of the Province of Ontario, provincial health authorities and requires all members and affiliated Clubs and Academies to do the same.
+With a situation that evolves daily and may differ by region, Ontario Soccer continues to follow the guidance of the Province of Ontario, provincial health authorities (PHU) and requires all members and affiliated Clubs and Academies to do the same.
 We also understand that each municipality has potentially different localized governmental restrictions and limitations for on-field bookings and activity, therefore, we advise everyone to work with your local town/city/municipality to adhere to any appropriate requirements to ensure you are providing a safe environment for all participants.